 Iceland’s Ring Road

 Although not part of Scandinavia, Iceland is an absolute must see in the Nordics.
-And it is THE place for a road trip, so we had to include it.
+And as it's THE place for a road trip, we had to include it.

 Route 1, also nicknamed the Ring Road, circles Iceland, connecting nearly all the regions of the island.
-With two weeks, you’ll have plenty of time to soak up the attractions and fantastic views along the way.
+With 2 weeks, you’ll have plenty of time to visit the attractions and soak up the scenery along the way.

 Highlights on a 2-week tour of Iceland include:

-- Spending some time exploring Reykjavík, the capital
+- Spending time exploring Reykjavík, Iceland's lively capital city

-- Discovering the 3 famous attractions of the Golden Circle
+- Discovering the 3 most famous attractions on the Golden Circle route

 - Marvelling at the top waterfalls around the country